Skyscanner/backpack-android/docs/ARCHITECTURE.md

 ## Backpack-android architecture overview:

-Backpack-android is a Android a traditional gradle Android lib project, composed of two modules.
+`backpack-android is a traditional Gradle Android lib project, composed of two modules.

 - app: The example app
 - Backpack: The Backpack Android components